cailleach1310/ares-pentraits-plugin/README.md

 ## Overview
 The Pendragon rpg uses a system of opposing traits that are used to define a character.
 Under particular circumstances, traits can be checked, and depending on the outcome, a character may behave accordingly.
 It is a handy tool to use if you want to go with the flow in your rp.
 In rare cases, staff will ask a trait to be checked during a staff run plot.

-Defining traits can be optional.
-If using the traits system you are not required to set particular traits, this will have you start out with perfectly balanced pairs of traits.
-Critical successes in particular situations may have you qualify to be considered for a trait raise.
+Defining traits can be optional for players.
+When using the traits system players are not required to set particular traits, this will have them start out with perfectly balanced pairs of traits.
+Critical successes in particular situations may have them qualify to be considered for a trait raise but this will be up to game staff.
 Any traits higher than 15 mean a certain fame for that trait and this character.
 This can only be earned through rp, as traits can't be set higher than 15 in chargen.

-This plugin lets you set your character traits in chargen both from the game or the webportal.
-Also, checking traits is possible from the game client but also from the live scene menu on the webportal.
+Visibility of traits is limited to the character in question and admin.
+If you want traits to be generally visible, you can easily remove the check in the respective helper file.

+This plugin has been developed and tested with aresmush v0.108.
+It requires some adjustments of custom parts of the code, so that future upgrades usually shouldn't affect this plugin.

 ### What this plugin covers
 * Chargen: Setting traits during chargen, from the game client or from the webportal.